supload/technical-whitepaper/technical-whitepaper.md

 ### 5.3 Supload blockchain division

 Making the backend decentralized and public creates a new revenue stream for Supload.
 A certain amount of SUP token will always be required to be included in our blockchain.
-Whether it's uploading a video, making a comment, upvoting / downvoting a post, will require a small fee.
+Whether it is uploading a video, making a comment, upvoting / downvoting a post, will require a small fee.
 Supload will take a small portion of these fees to continue blockchain development.
 A majority of the fee will go to miner rewards for running the computation to ensure the correctness and security of our blockchain.

 ## 6.0 SUP Token Utility